taehyun-lim/taehyun-lim.github.io/_teaching/international_relations.md

 My Responsibility
 ======
 I was the instructor for two recitation sections each semester.
 In Spring 2016, they were both twenty-eight students, in Fall 2016, twenty and twenty-one, and in Fall 2017, twenty three and twenty.
 I designed quizzes, graded exams, quizzes, and group projects, led two discussion sections every week, and held office hours.

-At first it didn’t come as easy as I hoped.
-Some students would be very eager to participate while others were passive and needed more encouragement.
-Some grasped my point quickly while others needed more explanation.
-I tried to listen better and be clearer as the sections went on.
-I was able to better attend to the students’ needs later on.

 Additional materials provided upon request.